parsa-epfl/cloudsuite/docs/benchmarks/web-search.md

 $ docker exec -it web_search_index generate_index
 ```

 This command crawls up to 100 web pages, starting from the seed URLs, and generates an index for the crawled pages.
-Finally, it reports the total size of the generated index.
+Finally, it reports the total number of indexed documents.
 You can continuously run this command until the number of crawled pages or the size of the index reaches your desired value.
 The index is located at `/usr/src/solr-9.0.0/nutch/data` in the index container.
 You can copy the index from the index container to the host machine by running the following command:

 ```sh
 $ docker cp web_search_index:/usr/src/solr-9.0.0/nutch/data ${PATH_TO_SAVE_INDEX}